Moral Economy in Global Perspective: Protestant Christianity, Confucianism, Islam and Hinduism

 The inclusion of such wisdom contributes to a more robust conversation on the global level about what values economic policies should serve and suggests policy imperatives.
 Such contributions reorient current assumptions and therefore could contribute to thedevelopment of global economic policies that are more responsive to the needs of individuals, families, communities, societies and planetary well-being, and less focused on justifying the accumulation of wealth by the powerful.

-McGraw, B. (2012).
-Moral economy in global perspective: Protestant Christianity, Confucianism, Islam and Hinduism.
-Purushartha: A Journal of Management Ethics and Spirituality 5(2).
+McGraw, Barbara.
+(2013).
+Moral Economy in Global Perspective: Protestant Christianity, Confucianism, Islam and Hinduism.
+Purushartha: A Journal of Management Ethics and Spirituality 5(2) Sept.
+2012-Feb.
+2013.